m2amedia/scte35dump/README.md

     section    Decode a single splice_info section value given on the command line
 ```

+## Install

+ 1. Install `rustup`: https://rustup.rs/ (which will give you a Rust build env, including the `cargo` tool)
+ 2. Run `cargo install scte35dump`
+ 3. Run `scte35dump --help` for usage instructions

 ## SCTE-35 spec coverage

 Not all commands are currently implemented: